sanx/sanx-blog-source/_posts/2014-07-23-receiving-and-relaying-email-for-my-domains-to-free-webmail-accounts.md

 ----

-Pretty much anything that might have gone wrong with your `postfix` configuration will be logged to either one of these upon `start` or `reload` or the package:
+Pretty much anything that might have gone wrong with your `postfix` configuration will be logged to either one of these upon the package's `start` or `reload`:

     /var/log/mail.err
     /var/log/mail.log